Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

 Store Commands and Selenium Variables
 -------------------------------------
-One can use Selenium variables to store constants at the beginning of a script.
+You can use Selenium variables to store constants at the beginning of a script.
 Also, when combined with a data-driven test design (discussed in a later section), Selenium variables can be used to store values passed to your test program from the command-line, from another program, or from